kubekit99/kustomize-deckhand-poc/deckhand-poc-ascrd/README.md

 - AnyOf is not supported by CRDs. (had to peak on type)
 - Deckhand type could be removed and transformed into secrets...but later.

+### Improvements to kustomize

+Multiple improvments have been done to kustomize
+- Extend var different beyond just string. int64, bool, float64 are also supported.
+- Added "Inline" concept based on the Var and NameRef syntax.
+This allow to copy/inline sections of a CRD into another CRD.
+- Code available in github at: [repo](https://github.com/kubekit99/kustomize-deckhand-poc)

 ### Creating CRDs in kubectl

 ```